 The MBA community

-A year on the Lancaster MBA is an action-packed one – and a large part of the experience, challenge, learning and enjoyment comes from the time spent with your fellow students.
-They offer not only a tremendous range of professional and international experience, but also life-long friendships.
+A year on the Lancaster MBA is action-packed – and a large part of the experience, challenge and enjoyment comes from time spent with your fellow students.
+They offer a tremendous range of professional and international experience, and life-long friendships.

 The MBA class has approximately 45 students, enabling you to get to know each other and members of the faculty far better than you would in a larger class.